SICKAG/sick_safetyscanners/README.md

 * Linux
 * Working ROS-Distro
-* Correctly setup SickSafetyscanner
+* Correctly setup SICK Safety Scanner
-* Connected SickSafetyscanners and a correctly setup ethernet network.
+* Connected SICK Safety Scanner and a correctly setup ethernet network.
 Both the host and the sensor have to be in the same network.

 ### Installation